Gasoline & Oils

 older style shellacked carburetor float, not to mention all the brown residue from the

-dissolved shellac left inside the bowl & the plugged jets.
+dissolved shellac left inside the bowl and the plugged jets.

 |Here is an

 example of Ethanol fuel that was drained out of a outboard fuel/water

 separator that had absorbed a goodly amount of water